-What exactly are obsessions and compulsions and how do they affect the sufferer
+What are obsessions and compulsions and how do they affect the sufferer?

 Obsessions are idea's or thoughts related to, or obsessed with, the excessive need for cleanliness or preventing contamination from some substance or another, which in the mind of the sufferer, at first seems rational.
 However, those that don't suffer the disease can clearly see the irrationality of their obsessions or fears.
 The fear that harm may come to themselves or their loved ones can lead them to perform repetitive actions such as ensuring that all the doors and windows in the home are securely shut, or that the iron is safely switched off, and such like.
 The sufferer is constantly striving for perfection and it is sometimes the fear of imperfection that drives their compulsive behavior.thoughts are intrusive and distressing

-Unfortunately no clear cause that leads to a person developing OCD.
+No clear cause that leads to a person developing OCD

 There is however help for those that have OCD.
 Research points to a class of medication called serotonin re-uptake inhibitors (SRIs) and selective serotonin re-uptake inhibitors (SSRIs) that can help to reduce the symptoms of OCD.
 Once taken, weaning the person off the medication as relapse often occurs when a patient suddenly stops taking their medication.